Joe Brainard: Visual and literary work

 Brainard began his career during the early Pop Art era, and while his work has a certain affinity with Pop Art, it does not fit the definition of the genre:

 The inimitability of Brainard's work is located partly in its resistance to categorization, in its breadth, and in its rapport with and awe of the quotidian:

 Particularly in the collages, drawings and small works on paper, Brainard transformed the everyday into something revelatory:

 I Remember

 Joe Brainard's I Remember radically departs from the conventions of the traditional memoir.
 His deft juxtapositions of the banal with the revelatory, the very particular with the apparently universal accumulate into a complex depiction of his childhood in the 1940s and '50s in Oklahoma as well as his life in the '60s and '70s in New York City.
 I Remember has inspired many homages and adaptations.
+As the poet and critic Geoffrey O'Brien wrote in The New York Review of Books, I Remember "revealed [Brainard] as the inventor of an altogether new sort of book.
+The work eventually became globally popular and a widely used text for writing workshops."